 GSCC is committed to the maintenance of a drug-free environment for both employees and students.
-For additional information, those interested should contact the Advisement Resource Center located in One Stop Center by telephone 256.549.8350 or email arc@gadsdenstate.edu.
+For additional information, those interested should contact the Advising and Retention Center located in the One Stop Center, by telephone 256.549.8350 or email arc@gadsdenstate.edu.